Trylz/Restir_CPP/README.md

 **#define DENOISING_NRD 0**

 Note that NRD is currently performed on the final image(same for Optix).
 It is not recommended when i read the doc.
-So we may want to denoise the reservoirs instead.
-This is work in progress see: NRDDenoiserPass_MultipleNrd_WIP.cpp
+So we may want to denoise the reservoirs instead?
+This is being investigated here: https://github.com/Trylz/Restir_CPP/tree/NRD-before-shading

 # CURRENT ISSUES
 This is work in progress and some artefacts are still visible.